An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Materials and methods

 where $Q=Q^T$ is a real symmetric matrix.
 In fact, it is a well-known result that all higher order polynomial binary optimization problems can be cast into the form of such a quadratic unconstrained binary optimization problem, possibly by adding further auxiliary variables; but it can also be helpful to keep the higher order polynomials.
 All such problems can be directly mapped to Hamiltonian problems.
 Notably, for quadratic unconstrained binary optimization problems, the minimum is equivalent with the ground state energy of the \emph{quantum Ising Hamiltonian} defined on $n$ qubits as

 where $Z_j$ is the Pauli-$Z$ operator supported on site labeled $j$.
 For higher order polynomial problems, one can proceed accordingly.

-Let us, pars pro toto, show how the formula coloring problem in the centre of this work can be cast into a quartic binary optimization problem.
-Let $k\in \mathbbm{N}$ be an upper bound to the number of colors used for a formula over $m$ variables, with $z_1, \dots , z_m \in \{1,\dots, k\}$ being the variables in the formula.
+Let us, pars pro toto, show how the formula colouring problem in the centre of this work can be cast into a quartic binary optimization problem.
+Let $k\in \mathbbm{N}$ be an upper bound to the number of colours used for a formula over $m$ variables, with $z_1, \dots , z_m \in \{1,\dots, k\}$ being the variables in the formula.
 We can then make use of $n=mk$ bits (which then turn into $n=mk$ qubits).
-These bits referred to as $b_{v,c}$ feature the double labels $(v,c)$, where $v \in \{ 1,\dots, m\}$ labels the vertices and $ c\in \{1,\dots, k\}$ the colors.
-If the vertex $v$ is assigned the color $c$, we set $b_{v,c}=1$, and $b_{v,d}=0$ for all $d\neq c$.
+These bits referred to as $b_{v,c}$ feature the double labels $(v,c)$, where $v \in \{ 1,\dots, m\}$ labels the vertices and $ c\in \{1,\dots, k\}$ the colours.
+If the vertex $v$ is assigned the colour $c$, we set $b_{v,c}=1$, and $b_{v,d}=0$ for all $d\neq c$.
 To make sure that the solution will satisfy such an encoding requirement, one adds a penalty of the form $(1- \sum_{c=1}^k b_{v,c})^2$.
-The clauses of the form $(z_i \neq z_j)$ are actually precisely like in the graph coloring problem \cite{tabi_graphcoloring_2020}.
-This can be incorporated by penalty terms of the type $\sum_{c=1}^k b_{z_i, c} b_{z_j,c}$: Then equal colors are penalized by energetic terms.
+The clauses of the form $(z_i \neq z_j)$ are actually precisely like in the graph colouring problem \cite{tabi_graphcoloring_2020}.
+This can be incorporated by penalty terms of the type $\sum_{c=1}^k b_{z_i, c} b_{z_j,c}$: Then equal colours are penalized by energetic terms.
 The second type of clause requires more thought: Exactly if $(z_i = z_j)$ is true and $(z_j= z_k)$ is false, there should be a Hamiltonian penalty.
-As such, this is a quartic Boolean constraint of the form
+As such, this is a quadratic Boolean constraint of the form